-Joseph D. Buxbaum, PhD is a Professor of Psychiatry, Genetics and Genomic Sciences, and Neuroscience, and serves as the Director of the Seaver Autism Center for Research and Treatment and is the Deputy Chair of the Department of Psychiatry.
-Dr. Buxbaum is a renowned molecular geneticist whose research aims to understand the molecular and genetic basis of autism spectrum disorder and other neurodevelopmental disorders, with the goal of developing novel therapeutics.
-Dr. Buxbaum is a founder and communicating Principal Investigator of the Autism Sequencing Consortium, currently analyzing whole exome sequencing from 38,000 individuals to identify ASD genes.
+Joseph D. Buxbaum, PhD Director, Seaver Autism Center for Research and Treatment at Mount Sinai Professor and Vice Chair for Research and Vice Chair for Mentoring, Department of Psychiatry Joseph D. Buxbaum is a Professor of Psychiatry, Genetics and Genomic Sciences, and Neuroscience, and serves as the Director of the Seaver Autism Center for Research and Treatment and Vice Chair for Research and Mentoring of the Department of Psychiatry.
+Dr. Buxbaum is a renowned molecular geneticist whose research aims to understand the molecular and genetic basis of autism spectrum disorder (ASD) and other neurodevelopmental disorders, with the goal of developing novel therapeutics.
+Dr. Buxbaum is a founder and communicating Principal Investigator of the Autism Sequencing Consortium, currently analyzing whole exome sequencing from 65,000 individuals to identify ASD genes.
 In addition, his lab has numerous human stem cell lines ongoing and has characterized more than a dozen rodent models for ASD and associated disorders.
 Dr. Buxbaum received his BSc in Math and Biology from Touro College, and his MSc and PhD in Neurobiology from the Weizmann Institute of Science in Israel.
 Dr. Buxbaum completed a Postdoctoral Fellowship in Molecular and Cellular Neuroscience at the Rockefeller University.
-Dr. Buxbaum was elected to the National Academy of Medicine in 2015.
-CONFERENCE SPEAKERS
+Dr. Buxbaum was elected to the National Academy of Medicine in 2015 and was elected a Fellow of the American College of Neuropsychopharmacology in 2011 and a Fellow of the International Society for Autism Research in 2019.